 I have told the story of how FinTP, the first open source application for processing financial transactions, was born.
 Here, I would like to present a deeper view on how the community is being built, its structure and governance and why I think people should join such communities.
 I myself am a...
 Read more

 What skills do you need and which projects should you participate in as beginner in open source?
 These are common questions for beginners to open source software, hardware, communities, and methodologies.
 New folks to open source can start their discovery online and offline.
 Events and projects of...
 Read more

 Open source news for your reading pleasure.
-January 6-10, 2014 In this week's edition of our open source news roundup, we see the revamping of SourceForge, OpenStreetMap excelling at the Olympics, and more
+February 10 - 14, 2014 In this week's edition of our open source news roundup, we see the revamping of SourceForge, OpenStreetMap excelling at the Olympics, and more

 Just a month ago, our geek wish of getting a 3D printer was granted: a Makerbot Replicator 2X arrived at our office.
 Since then we've been busy learning by trial and error about the possibilities and limitations of 3D printing.
 You can read my review of the Printrbot Simple Kit.
 So far, in short, I...
 Read more